JSDID/My-Radio/README.md

 <h1>About</h1>

 <p>A simple radio tuner.
-Open the link on your smartphone and connect your headphones, car stereo or speaker via bluetooth/</p>
+Open the <a href="https://jsdid.github.io/My-Radio/">link</a> on your smartphone and connect your headphones, car stereo or speaker via bluetooth</p>